Hassiummm/Hello-World/README.md

 This will be the place that I list all completed repositories, but for now, nothing is in here.

-<h3>Preliminaries</h3>
+<h3>Some Remarks</h3>

-Some math notes assume prior knowledge of certain concepts, so please make sure to check the preliminaries section in advance.
-However, every math repository assumes that readers are familiar with proof-based mathematics.
+Every math repository assumes that readers are familiar with proof-based mathematics.

+It is always better to read books and do some practices by yourself.
+Notes are just companion materials, they are not textbooks.

+Please take more time to think harder when you find something difficult.

+Enjoy your life!